fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 NuGet package.
 4. Note the creation of the package file inside the package/ folder.
-5. Open the `fixie.runners.sandbox` solution, uninstall Fixie from all projects, and close all instances of Visual Studio.
+5. Open the `fixie.runners.sandbox` solution, uninstall Fixie from all projects, close Test Explorer, and close all instances of Visual Studio.
 6. Delete the contents of `%TEMP%\VisualStudioTestExplorerExtensions` and reopen the `fixie.runners.sandbox` solution.
 7. In `fixie.runners.sandbox`, resinstall Fixie but from your local package